Accounts Payable Frequently Asked Questions

 Are there different types of expense reports that should be submitted in GMS?

 Yes, there are three.
 The expense report type will be determined by the method of payment as noted below.
-For clarity in the review process, please do not combine reimbursement requests with University or ProCard expense reconciliation reports.
+For clarity in the review process, please do not combine expense reimbursement requests with University credit card or ProCard expense reconciliation reports.

-- Personal Expense Reimbursement – out of pocket cash or personal credit card charges should be submitted within thirty days of being incurred.
+- Expense Reimbursement – out of pocket cash or business expenses paid with a personal credit card should be submitted within thirty days of being incurred.